Being There Blu-ray

 even more so if the project in question is a risky,

 off-the-wall idea that could just as easily have ended

 Hal Ashby's "Being There" is a movie that inspires those feelings.
 It begins with a cockamamie notion, it's basically one joke told for two hours, and it requires Peter Sellers to maintain an excruciatingly narrow tone of behavior in a role that has him onscreen almost constantly.
 It's a movie based on an idea, and all the conventional wisdom agrees that emotions, not ideas, are the best to make movies from.
 But "Being There" pulls off its long shot and is one of the most confoundingly provocative movies of the year.

-Solid image with much improved color rendering from the older DVD edition (reviewed by Daniel Mott HERE).
+Solid image with much improved color rendering from the older DVD edition.
 From the comparative sample below you can see the Blu-ray is brighter but seems to have less information in the frame.
 I wouldn't say this is a stellar Blu-ray and has some expectant areas of improvement with a smooth cleaner, tighter image that supports surprising dimensionality.
 Without overly focusing on one visual element I think it's fair to say that it shows less-than-usual demonstrative superiority, in all aspects, over standard definition.
 Technically this is a little better than a single-layered Blu-ray with the disc utilizing 28 Gig of space and the feature taking up 26 Gig of that.
 The bitrate is a modest 27 mbps.
 I'd say the Blu-ray image is consistent, competent but not of demo quality.
-Detail is reasonable but not overwhelming.
+Its reasonable but not overwhelming.